-What public programs will the Museum be offering when it reopens?
+What public programs is the Museum offering now that it has re-opened?

-Apart from the main Museum galleries, Dogs: a story of our best friend exhibition and the McMahon Collection in the Australian Aboriginal Cultures Gallery will be available for viewing.
+Apart from the main Museum galleries, Dogs: a story of our best friend exhibition and the McMahon Collection in the Australian Aboriginal Cultures Gallery are available for viewing.

 Currently we will not resume paid or free public programming before the October school holidays.

 The Museum will continue to develop online programming content for National Science Week (15-23 August 2020) as it did for National Reconciliation Week (27 May – 3 June 2020).
 Connect with the Museum’s programming via Content for Connection.

 Are there changes to venue hire and events?

 The Museum has the ability to hold venue hire events at reduced capacities as of 29 June 2020, in line with Step 3 South Australian COVID-19 restrictions.
 These restrictions to events include one person per 2 square metres maximum across the venue space and maintaining 1.5 metres of social distancing.
 People attending an event will also be required to provide their full name, email address, or phone number to a staff member onsite.
 The Museum will retain a record of this information and may be asked to produce these details at the request of an authorised officer in the future.

 We are happy to accommodate small meetings or events with the above restrictions as of 29 June 2020.
 Our events team is also happy to discuss and plan your future event bookings for later in 2020 or beyond.